 "He just pulled it out and slapped it down on the table like it was no big deal, and I was trying my hardest not to breathe too hard on the ornately decorated pages of Latin," she said.
 "The realization that even most of the scholars studying these works wouldn't get to see them in person was pretty incredible."

-Bassett was one of three William & Mary undergraduates who joined History Professor Lu Ann Homza on a research trip to Pamplona, Spain to peruse two sets of archives and get a better understanding of Spanish history through the hand-written accounts of the people who lived it.
+Bassett was one of three William & Mary undergraduates who joined History Professor and Dean for Educational Policy Lu Ann Homza on a research trip to Pamplona, Spain to peruse two sets of archives and get a better understanding of Spanish history through the hand-written accounts of the people who lived it.

 To prepare for the trip, which was funded by the Mellon Foundation, the students took a once-a-week paleography seminar with Homza to learn how to read the handwriting.